Shubhamm-02/Type-Ahead/README.md

 > word if it's a query).
 Any query in a node's true top-10 lives in exactly one
 > child subtree, and within that *smaller* subtree it can only rank *higher*, so
 > it's guaranteed to appear in that child's top-10.
 Therefore a node's list can
-> be rebuilt purely from its children — no full subtree scan.
+> be rebuilt purely from its children, no full subtree scan.

 **Result.** A lookup is just "walk down the prefix, read the cached list at the final node" → **O(prefix length)**, independent of dataset size.
 On an